The charterhouse in Mauerbach

 Description

-Thanks to archaeological excavations in the oldest Carthusian monastery in Lower Austria, we now know a wealth of details about the everyday life of the monks.
+Thanks to archaeological excavations at the oldest Carthusian monastery in Lower Austria, we now know numerous details about the monks' everyday life.

-Mauerbach Charterhouse was the oldest Carthusian monastery in Lower Austria.
-It was founded by the Habsburg duke Frederick the Fair (1289 to 1330) and handed over to the order in 1316.
-From 1616 onwards, the monastery was rebuilt in a baroque style.
-The charterhouse was dissolved under Joseph II in 1782 and was a poorhouse and shelter for the homeless until the 1960s.
-Subsequently, it was used to store works of art looted by the Nazis that were awaiting restitution.
-Since 1984, the buildings have been used by the Federal Monuments Office for its Information and Training Centre for Monument Conservation and for the Mauerbach Archaeology Centre.
+The Mauerbach Charterhouse was the oldest Carthusian monastery in Lower Austria.
+It was founded by the Habsburg Frederick the Fair (1289 to 1330) and handed over to the order in 1316.
+It was redesigned in the Baroque style from 1616.
+The Charterhouse was abolished under Joseph II in 1782 and was used as a poorhouse and shelter for the homeless until the 1960s, after which it was used as a storage facility for art objects to be restituted.
+Since 1984, the Federal Monuments Office has used the building for the Information and Further Education Center for the Preservation of Architectural Monuments and the Mauerbach Archaeology Center.

 Archaeological excavations

-Extensive archaeological excavations of the charterhouse began in 1996.
-These enabled archaeologists to reconstruct the previously unknown ground plan of the medieval monastery and to trace its architectural history from its beginnings to the baroque complex that still exists today.
+Extensive archaeological excavations were carried out in the Charterhouse from 1996 onwards.
+This made it possible to reconstruct the previously unknown floor plan of the medieval monastery and trace the history of the building from its beginnings to the baroque complex that still exists today.

 The everyday life of the monks

 Archaeology has provided new insights into the everyday life of the Carthusians.
-Each monk had his own cell with a garden, in which he lived and worked.
-Archaeologists were able to recover several complete cell inventories from the corresponding latrine shafts, mostly everyday objects made from pottery and glass.
-In addition to everyday pottery, implements and tools, expensive imports such as high-quality majolica tableware from Italy were also found.
-Books were highly valued; the monks also appeared to be involved in the production of book covers, as numerous book fastenings and furnishings as well as semi-finished products suggest.
-Since the Carthusians were subject to strict dietary rules that severely restricted their consumption of meat, they ate a great deal of fish and other aquatic animals such as crabs, beavers and especially turtles.
-They even bred the latter in their own ponds.
+Each monk had his own cell with a garden in which he lived and worked.
+Several complete cell inventories, mostly utilitarian objects made of ceramic and glass, were recovered from the respective latrine shafts.
+In addition to utilitarian ceramics, utensils and tools, expensive imports such as fine majolica tableware from Italy were also found.
+Books were of great importance, and the monks were evidently also involved in the production of book bindings, as numerous fittings and semi-finished products suggest.
+As the Carthusians were subject to strict dietary laws that severely restricted the consumption of meat, they ate a lot of fish and other aquatic animals such as crabs, beavers and, above all, turtles.
+The latter were even bred in their own ponds.